Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

 30. Kirkus Media

-Proofreading is a great job to have even when you are a beginner, as you don’t need qualifications to do the role.
+Proofreading is a great career for beginners because you don’t need qualifications to start.

 Pros and Cons of Being a Freelance Proofreader